 GPS Coordinates: 27.099990, -82.459989

 The VENICE AREA AUDUBON ROOKERY is an internationally known photography and birding hotspot, providing a rare opportunity to view and photograph wading birds at very close range.
-The rookery is located on a tiny island situated in a small lake that was once a borrow pit.
+The bird rookery is located on a tiny island situated in a small lake that was once a borrow pit.
 The combination of deep water and patrolling alligators offers birds a safe place to roost overnight throughout the year.
-During the nesting season, starting as early as November and extending through early summer, the island can become crowded with birds in breeding plumage competing for prime nesting spots, where they will raise and fledge their young.
+Especially during the nesting season, starting as early as November and extending through early summer, the island can become crowded with birds in breeding plumage competing for prime nesting spots where they will raise and fledge their young.
 Sarasota County maintains the rookery in conjunction with the Venice Area Audubon Society (VAAS).
 The VAAS Center, with its butterfly gardens and Purple Martin houses, is nearby.
+Dogs are not permitted.
 No admission fee, but a donation box is available.
-Parking is located on site.
+Parking is located on site, with additional parking available at the County’s Anderson Administration Center.

-Featured Birds: Although more than 150 species have been reported to eBird, the main birds that frequent the rookery area are Black-crowned Night-Heron, Great Egret, Great Blue Heron and Anhinga.
+Featured Birds: Although about 160 species have been reported to eBird, the main birds that frequent the rookery area are Black-crowned Night-Heron, Great Egret, Great Blue Heron and Anhinga.
 Other commonly seen birds include ducks, Common Gallinule, Little Blue Heron, Green Heron, Snowy Egret, Double-crested Cormorant, and, during winter, Pied-billed Grebe.

 Address: 4006 Annex Rd, Venice, FL 34293